IMG_3227 (1)

 Do Differentiable Simulators Give Better Policy Gradients?

-2022 International Conference on Machine Learning (ICML), Outstanding Paper Award
+2022 International Conference on Machine Learning (ICML),

 • H.J.
 Terry Suh, Max Simchowitz, Kaiqing Zhang, Tao Pang, Russ Tedrake,